 Floating shelves are an easy (and budget-friendly) way to add some stylish storage to your wall, or show off a few of your favorite things.
 Follow our tips for how to hang floating shelves safely and properly.

 Pick A Style

-Before choosing a shelf, make sure you know it’s up to the job.
+Before hanging a floating shelf, make sure you know it’s up to the job.
 Weight capacity is determined by the material of the shelf, the strength of its brackets, and its depth: The deeper the shelf, the less strong it is.
 Heavy-duty floating shelves have hidden internal brackets (any exposed brackets are decorative).
 Shelves with keyhole plates on the back are made to hang from screws, so should hold only light objects.

 Stud or Anchor

 Stud placement is crucial to deciding where to put your shelf.
 For a safe hold, screw hardware directly into at least one stud (one of the vertical two-by-fours that make up the frame of your home).
 Use a stud finder to identify them, and mark on either side to keep track of their location.
 Standard stud spacing is 16 inches apart, but always measure twice, drill once.

 No stud?
 You’ll need to anchor the floating shelves with wall anchors.
 If your shelf came with flimsy plastic ones, ditch them for heavier-duty options.
 When figuring out how to hang floating shelves, consider your wall material (drywall? plaster?), its thickness, and how much weight the shelf will support (including the shelf itself!).
 Err on the heavier side.

-For heavy shelves, toggle or molly bolts are good options for both drywall and plaster; threaded drywall anchors work for light-duty applications.
+For hanging heavy floating shelves, toggle or molly bolts are good options for both drywall and plaster; threaded drywall anchors work for light-duty applications.
 Most hardware includes the anchor and the screw or bolt to secure it.
 The packaging will say the anchor’s weight capacity and wall type, and what drill bit is needed for the pilot hole.

 Line Things Up